thomasbelliott/516-1/README.md

 #### Task

-Haigy Paigy is as a children's invented language which sounds exactly like English, except that "aig" is inserted before the rime of each syllable.
+Haigy Paigy is a children's invented language which sounds exactly like English, except that "aig" is inserted before the rime of each syllable.
 E.g., the English word "hello" becomes "haigellaigo" in Haigy Paigy.

 Write a program in JavaScript that will prompt the user to enter a sentence, automatically translate it from English